Influenza key points

 MDPH universally provides influenza vaccine, as well as other routinely recommended vaccines, to all children through 18 years of age.
 MDPH only provides influenza vaccine for uninsured adults seen at public sites.
 For more information on state-supplied vaccine, please see the Vaccine Management page.

-The Immunization Action Coalition (IAC) has a very helpful table of the Influenza Vaccine Products for the 2022-2023 Influenza Season
+The Immunization Action Coalition (IAC) has a very helpful table of the Influenza Vaccine Products for the 2023-2024 Influenza Season

 When to vaccinate

-For most persons who need only one dose of influenza vaccine for the season, vaccination should ideally be offered during September or October.
+For most persons who need only one dose of influenza vaccine for the season, vaccination should ideally be offered during September and October.
 However, vaccination should continue throughout the season, as long as influenza viruses are circulating.
 The duration of the influenza season varies from, year to year and influenza activity might not occur in certain communities until February or March.
 In New England, flu activity usually lasts until April and May.

 To avoid missed opportunities, providers should continue to offer vaccination during routine health care visits and hospitalizations.